-Sen. John Kennedy staying out of Louisiana governor’s race
+Louisiana governor’s race surprise: Sen. Kennedy won’t run

 BATON ROUGE, La.
-(AP) — After months of speculation, U.S. Sen. John Kennedy announced Monday he won’t run against Democratic Gov. John Bel Edwards in 2019, a decision that removes a formidable opponent from the Louisiana governor’s race and leaves Republicans scrambling without a well-known contender.
+(AP) — Ending months of speculation, Sen. John Kennedy announced Monday he won’t run against Gov. John Bel Edwards in 2019, leaving Republicans scrambling without a well-known contender.

 The announcement, made in a press release, came as a shock.

-The Republican senator, a political figure for three decades, has long eyed the governor’s seat, and suggestions he would challenge Edwards began nearly as soon as he was elected to the U.S. Senate two years ago.
-His popularity with voters and prodigious fundraising skills would have made him a strong challenger as Republicans try to unseat the Deep South’s only Democratic governor.
+The senator would have been a formidable opponent as Republicans try to unseat the Deep South’s only Democratic governor.
+Kennedy has long eyed the governor’s seat, and suggestions that he’d challenge Edwards began nearly as soon as he won his Senate race two years ago.
+He matches Edwards in popularity, and his fundraising skills are prodigious.

 But Kennedy, 67, has quickly raised his profile in Washington, giving him more of a footing in Congress than would have been expected.
-Also, Edwards maintains high approval ratings in the state, so the race would have been a tough competition.
-A recent poll showed both Edwards and Kennedy with approval ratings around 60 percent.
+And Edwards also is popular: A recent poll showed both men with approval ratings around 60 percent.

 Most Read Nation & World Stories